Ocasio-Cortez is working with the Biden campaign on climate policy

 Ocasio-Cortez authored the House version of the Green New Deal and was elected to Congress after unseating a member of the House Democratic leadership in 2018.
 She draws the ire of conservatives and has frequently sparred with President Trump via social media.

-Ocasio-Cortez will act as Sanders’s representative on a climate policy panel, said Lauren Hitt, a spokeswoman for Ocasio-Cortez.
+Ocasio-Cortez will act as Sen. Bernie Sanders (I-Vt.) representative on a climate policy panel, said Lauren Hitt, a spokeswoman for Ocasio-Cortez.
+Sanders, a liberal icon, suspended his campaign and endorsed Biden last month, and the two pledged to work together on policy through a set of six committees they said they would jointly create.

 “She believes the movement will only be successful if we continue to apply pressure both inside and outside the system,” Hitt said.
 “This is just one element of the broader fight for just policies.”